Sovendus-GmbH/Sovendus-GTM-v2/README.md

 # Sovendus Google Tag Manager Template for Voucher Network and Checkout Benefits Integration

+> [!WARNING]
+> Note that GTM gets blocked by adblockers, we highly recommend you to use either a plugin or integrate us directly, as we/you will lose 5% - 10% of the traffic.

 This guide will show you how to set up and implement Sovendus on your website using GTM, providing an alternative to directly integrating Sovendus into your website code.
 ## Instructions: